vanhoefm/mc-mitm/README.md

 The attack **requires two wireless network cards** and you must be within radio distance of both the client and the AP.
 The most reliable network card is one based on [`ath9k_htc`](https://wikidevi.wi-cat.ru/Ath9k_htc).
 An example is a [Technoethical N150 HGA](https://tehnoetic.com/tet-n150hga).

-The attack consists of two steps:
+You can also use `mac80211_hwsim` on Linux to use this script with simulated interfaces.

 ## 3.1.
 Starting the Machine-in-the-Middle